stemmlerjs/khalilstemmler.com/src/pages/blog/fixing-sequelize-models-with-migrations.md

 title: Fixing Sequelize Models with Migrations
 date: '2018-07-17T15:30:22-04:00'
 description: >-
-  Sequelize is a great ORM for NodeJS applications that utilize some sort of relational backend.
-Occasionally, you'll need to update your models if you did something silly or forgot something.
-Here's my approach to solving model problems and doing database changes with Sequelize.
+  Sequelize is a great ORM for NodeJS applications that are built on relational backends.
+Inevitably, you'll need to update your models as the database requirements change.. or if you did something silly.
+Here's a real life approach to using Sequelize to doing database migrations.
 tags:
-  - nodejs
+  - NodeJS, JavaScript, Sequelize
 category: Software Development
 image: /img/map.png
-published: false
+published: true
 ---

+# The problem
-This morning, I took a look at the flow our current student signup over at Univjobs.
+This morning, I took a look at the current student signup flow that I coded over at Univjobs.
 When I opened up the dropdown list for Area of Study, I noticed that there were a number of duplicates for each field.
 That's definitely not correct.
 There should only be about 80-90 "areas of study", it's something that we seed initially when we create the database.

 ![accidentally added autoIncrement = true](/img/many-area-of-studies.png)